-Figure 13.
+Fig 13.
 Distributed Fault Management System Data Flow

 The fault detection data flow is enabled by the continuous stream of incoming packets from each of the payload subsystems.
 Since each packet is different, the TLM Parser component must identify the packet by its APID and correspondingly unpack the message.
 Once the packet is unpacked into its respective telemetry fields, the TLM Parser component will write the values into the Poly Database.
-From here, the fault detection component queries items in the database and diagnoses the fault, if any.
+From here, the fault detection component queries items in the database and diagnoses the spacecraft or formation level fault, if any.
 Regardless of if there is a fault occurring, the fault detection component will exchange diagnosis information with the other spacecraft.
-However, if there is a fault, the FD component sends the diagnosis to the FR component which determines the appropriate fault response for the specific scenario.14 Finally, the FR component sends its response recommendation to the PSM which actuates the response.
+However, if there is a fault, the FD component sends the diagnosis to the fault response component which determines the appropriate fault response for the specific scenario [14].
+Finally, the fault response component sends its response recommendation to the PSM which acts upon the recommendation.
 If autonomy is enabled by the ground, the PSM will update its internal variables (mission mode, subsystem states, formation role) according to the response recommendation and alert the GNC Controller and/or the PSM on the other spacecraft of any changes as necessary.
 The port connections to enable these interactions is shown in Table 14.